syncfusion-content/windowsforms-docs/WindowsForms/QTP/utilities.md

-5) Restart QTP once the SwfConfig.xml file is saved to refresh the mappings to the required controls before starting the test.
+5) Restart QTP once the Swfconfig.xml file is saved to refresh the mappings to the required controls before starting the test.